Skip to content

 restic_<job>_last_started_timestamp{hostname="…"} Unix epoch seconds at which the run started.

 The hostname label comes from the container hostname (set explicitly in Compose / Kubernetes with hostname:).
 Set one container per host so the label is unique.
+The label value is escaped before writing, so unusual hostnames containing quotes, backslashes or newlines do not break the Prometheus textfile format.

 Worker-specific extras